 In addition to providing the presentation slides, the WG also supplies a guidebook on how to conduct efficient training on HCD.
 Generally, it is not easy to run seminars along with the presentation materials when they were created by other individuals.
-Therefore, guidebooks to run training courses for trainers using two versions (for engineers and salespeople) of educational materials are also provided.
+Therefore, guidebooks for training courses for trainers using two versions (for engineers and salespeople) of educational materials are also provided.

 Figure 3.
-Examples of the guidebook for training engineers.
+Examples of the presentation slide for training engineers.

 Figure 3 shows some examples of the guidebook for the educational materials for training engineers.
-The left of the figure is the cover page, the middle shows the table-ofcontents, and the right shows one of the instructional pages.
+The left figure is the cover page, the middle shows the table of contents, and the right shows one of the instructional pages.

-As it can be seen on the right in Figure 3, the instructions are described for all presentation slides.
-The guidebook helps novice trainers by giving some additional information on how to teach the topics, etc. All the educational materials (presentation slides) and complementary guidebooks are uploaded to the server hosted by HCD-Net.
-These can be downloaded from [23] (for engineers) and from [24] (for salespeople).
+As shown on the right in Figure 3, the instructions are described for all presentation slides.
+The guidebook helps novice trainers by giving some additional information on how to teach the topics, etc.

+All the educational materials (presentation slides) and complementary guidebooks are uploaded to the server hosted by HCD-Net.
+These can be downloaded from [24] (for engineers) and [25] (for salespeople).